eteq/cozir_mon/feather/basic_hardware.md

 If you go the Adalogger direction you'll also need:
 1. An SD Card (buy just about anywhere you can get cameras, smartphones, etc)
 2. A Neopixel to show the CO2 level.
-Easiest option is probably https://www.adafruit.com/product/1312, but you'll want
+Easiest option is probably https://www.adafruit.com/product/1312, but you might also consider https://www.adafruit.com/product/1938, https://www.adafruit.com/product/1655, and https://www.adafruit.com/product/1938 (in order of soldering difficulty).
 3. A [FeatherWing Proto](https://www.adafruit.com/product/2884) to solder your components to the adalogger, and headers to connect the feather to the FeatherWing (see the Adafruit pages on those product for specific options).

 ## CO2 Sensor